trptrk/Risr/README.md

 # Risr

-Risr is a dedicated Vulkan-based Shader mod designed to sit on top of VulkanMod.
+Ris1r is a dedicated Vulkan-based Shader mod designed to sit on top of VulkanMod.
 It completely bypasses legacy GLSL and uses native Vulkan SPIR-V binaries (`.spv`) to bring advanced shader capabilities to Minecraft.

 ## Features